kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// Conditions should be used by interceptors to share their state.
 	//
-	// Interceptor's designated conditions are: Complete.
+	// Interceptor's designated conditions are: Complete, FailedEvictions.
 	//
 	// - Started tracks the time at which the Interceptor first started processing the eviction request.
 	// - Complete means that the interceptors has either fully or partially completed the
 	//   eviction process, which may have resulted in target eviction (e.g. pod termination).
+	// - FailedEvictions tracks the number of unsuccessful attempts to evict the referenced pod via
+	//   the API-initiated eviction, e.g. due to a PodDisruptionBudget.
 	// +optional
 	// +patchMergeKey=type
 	// +patchStrategy=merge